juloelker/Julie-JS-Project27-Fetch-Data-with-Arrow-Functions/README.md

 # Julie-JS-Project27-Fetch-Data-with-Arrow-Functions
-Basic exercise in fetching data while working with arrow functions
+This is a basic exercise in fetching data while working with arrow functions.
+I worked through the Traversy Media Course, Modern JavaScript from the Beginning, but I enhanced the code I created from this lesson.
+I added a heading for each of the three types of data retrieved.
+It's a small enhancement.
+I also wrote the code without watching beforehand how Brad did it.